gedeontofidji/Documentation/pages/mydoc/mydoc_sharepoint_spfx.md

 * VS Code
 * Libraries: React (UI), Pnp (SP interactions), Office UI Fabric (graphic components like buttons and lists)

 Managing this entire stack can lead to version compatibility issues between tools.
-To resolve this, you can use <a href="https://www.nvmnode.com/fr/" target="_blank" rel="noopener noreferrer">NVM</a> to switch between multiple Node.js versions. `If Node.js is already installed, you must uninstall it before installing NVM`
+To resolve this, you can use <a href="https://www.nvmnode.com/fr/" target="_blank" rel="noopener noreferrer">NVM</a> to switch between multiple Node.js versions.

 ### ⌨️ Commands & Shortcuts
 * `Ctrl + J`: open terminal